Free life insurance quotes in minutes

 • There are better carriers for active duty military, people who have a history of alcohol abuse, and people who have been through bankruptcy

-If you’re under the age of 60 and don’t have significant health conditions or risk factors, you’ll complete a health interview to determine if you can get accelerated approval without a medical exam.
+If you’re under the age of 60, you’ll complete a health interview to determine if you can get accelerated approval without a medical exam.
+The insurer will review your profile to confirm — if you don’t have many health conditions or risk factors, you likely won’t have to take an exam.

 If you’re between age 60 and 70 or you have additional medical conditions, Pacific Life will likely request an attending physician statement (APS) to evaluate your health first and determine if you can get approved without an exam.